teal-language/tl/docs/tutorial.md

 for union types in Teal.

 The first one is that the `is` operator always matches a variable, not arbitrary expressions.
-This limitation is there to avoid aliasing
+This limitation is there to avoid aliasing.

-Since code generation for the `is` operator used for discrimination of union types translates into a runtime `type()` check, we can only discriminates across primitive types and at most one table type.
+Since code generation for the `is` operator used for discrimination of union types translates into a runtime `type()` check, we can only discriminate across primitive types and at most one table type.

 This means that these unions not accepted: